-Uterine sarcoma is a disease in which malignant (cancer) cells form in the muscles of the uterus or other tissues that support the uterus.
+Uterine sarcoma forms in the muscles of the uterus.
+It can also grow in the tissues that support the uterus.

-- Pain or a feeling of fullness in the abdomen
+- Pain or a feeling of fullness in your belly

 - Pap test